atomix/atomix.github.io/copycat/docs/internals.md

 Considering that Copycat prevents released entries from being replicated to joining servers, we examined whether the loss of context in the log could cause consistency issues for joining servers.
 In particular, we wondered if the same [race condition](#major-compaction-safety) we see in major compaction could be duplicated in this scenario.
 Because there are no rules for when state machines can release entries - except that the processes for releasing entries must be deterministic - it is conceivable that a leader could replicate a live entry that is later made obsolete by a tombstone and the server could crash before replicating that associated tombstone.
 However, because Raft ensures that any new leader will be elected with all committed log entries, and because all newly committed tombstones will always be present and replicated to the joining server, that ensures that a new leader's globally replicated log will be based on the same post-join state as the original leader.
 If a new tombstone is committed to the leader and releases a globally replicated entry, a joining server will still receive that tombstone.

-<h4 id="replication-performance">8.2.10 Replication performance and log compaction</h4>
+<h4 id="replication-performance">8.2.10 Replication Performance and Log Compaction</h4>

 The implementation of [safety fixes for membership changes](#log-compaction-membership-changes) in log compaction led to the realization that Copycat's log compaction algorithm could be used to significantly improve performance in replication by excluding entries that don't need to be replicated to certain servers.
 Because a command can be applied to the state machine once stored on a majority of servers, there is some opportunity for a leader's state machine to release an entry from the log prior to replication to a minority of the nodes in the cluster.
 Often, that minority may represent the slowest group of servers, so there may be significant benefit to reducing the total number of entries that need to be replicated to those servers.